Bob 'Daddy-O' Wade's bucking horned frog adorns 2020 Texas Book Festival poster

 In his final months, Wade was working on a new book, "Daddy-O’s Book of Big-Ass Art."
 It is set to publish Nov.
 4. Expect more than 100 images of the artist’s best-known pieces, along with the backstories.

-In June, Texas Book Fest announced that this year’s fest will take place entirely online.
+In June, the Texas Book Festival announced that this year’s fest will take place entirely online.